 Workplaces should be cleaned more frequently, paying close attention to high-contact objects such as door handles and keyboards.
 Employers should provide handwashing facilities or hand sanitisers at entry and exit points.
-The Government’s guidance on GOV.UK: Guidance COVID-19: cleaning of non-healthcare settings outside the home may help.
+The Government's guidance on GOV.UK: Guidance COVID-19: cleaning of non-healthcare settings outside the home may help.

 Employers should display the assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/897765/staying-covid-19-secure-2020.pdf in their workplaces to show their employees, customers and visitors that they have followed this guidance.

 The new guidance covers 12 workplace settings that are allowed to be open and helps employers, employees and the self-employed understand how to work safely during coronavirus.